Angry BBQ Chicken Recipe

 It’s been a while since I posted a chicken based recipe.
 I’ve been playing around with this barbecue chicken recipe for a long time and I think I finally nailed it.
 A heads up here, I prefer to grill BBQ chicken on a charcoal grill.
 Charcoal really does something special with chicken and this recipe unleashes all the right flavors.

 I’m also adamant that BBQ chicken has to come from skin on, bone-in chicken thighs, or even quartered chicken with the thighs and legs.
-You can do this recipe with chicken breasts, BUT it will not taste as good.
+You can do this recipe with chicken breasts or even wings, BUT it will not taste as good.
 Chicken thighs are a darker meat that contain more fat than any other piece of chicken, and that adds flavor, especially with the mop sauce and charcoal heat source.
 Yes that is right, we are using a MOP sauce with this recipe.

 Disclaimer: Right now I have a nice bottle of J. Lohr Cabernet Sauvignon (2019 to be exact), and a great music play list inspiring me to make this recipe a little extra special.
 My opinions come out more when I have wine, so lets see where this takes us.